Jodosoft/Libraries/README.md

 <p>Builds of this project are available as NuGet packages on <a href="https://www.nuget.org/packages?q=Jodosoft.">NuGet.org</a> (for help, see: <a href="https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio">"Quickstart: Install and use a package"</a>).</p>
 <p>Binaries are available on GitHub.com at <a href="https://github.com/Jodosoft/Libraries/releases">https://github.com/Jodosoft/Libraries/releases</a>.</p>
-<p>The libraries can also be built from the source code in this repository using <a href="https://visualstudio.microsoft.com/vs/community/">Visual Studio Community Edition</a> (or alternative) with the appropriate <a href="https://dotnet.microsoft.com/en-us/download/visual-studio-sdks">.NET SDKs</a>.</p>
+<p>Alternatively the libraries can be built from the source code in this repository using <a href="https://visualstudio.microsoft.com/vs/community/">Visual Studio Community Edition</a> (or alternative) with nothing more than the appropriate <a href="https://dotnet.microsoft.com/en-us/download/visual-studio-sdks">.NET SDKs</a>.
+Every released version is <a href="https://github.com/Jodosoft/Libraries/tags">tagged</a> in the repository's history.</p>
 <p>
   <a href="https://www.nuget.org/packages?q=Jodosoft."><img alt="Nuget (with prereleases)" src="https://img.shields.io/nuget/vpre/Jodosoft.Primitives?label=version&style=flat-square&color=005784&logo=nuget&no-cache"></a>
   <a href="[https://www.nuget.org/packages?q=Jodosoft.](https://github.com/Jodosoft/Libraries/releases)"><img alt="GitHub release (latest SemVer including pre-releases)" src="https://img.shields.io/github/v/release/Jodosoft/Libraries?include_prereleases&logo=github&style=flat-square&color=005784&no-cache"></a>